 About 100 deaths linked to Fisher-Price's infant sleepers

-Dozens more infants have died since Fisher-Price initially recalled its Rock 'n Play sleeper nearly four years ago, prompting federal safety officials to again warn families against using the product.
+Dozens more infants have died since Fisher-Price initially recalled its Rock 'n Play sleeper nearly four years ago, prompting federal safety officials once again to warn families against using the product.

 Fisher-Price originally recalled 4.7 million sleepers in April 2019 after more than 30 infants died from rolling onto their stomach while unrestrained inside the device.
-Since then, roughly 70 additional deaths have been reported that are tied to the incline sleeper, bringing the total to approximately 100, the Consumer Product Safety Commission said Monday.
+Since then, roughly 70 additional deaths have been reported, bringing the total number of infant fatalities tied to the incline sleeper to approximately 100, the Consumer Product Safety Commission said Monday.

 "Fisher-Price notes that in some of the reports, it has been unable to confirm the circumstances of the incidents or that the product was a Rock 'n Play Sleeper," the CPSC said in a recall notice issued with the company.